Hurricane preparedness can be stressful and expensive. These tips and your cards can help you be ready in case disaster hits close to home.

 - Pick a card that gives you extra bonuses on grocery shopping.
 Options include:

-- Blue Cash Preferred® Card from American Express: Earn 6 percent cash back at U.S. supermarkets, up to $6,000 per year; 1 percent thereafter.
+- Blue Cash Preferred® Card from American Express: Earn 6% cash back at U.S. supermarkets, up to $6,000 per year; 1% thereafter.

-- Bank of America® Cash Rewards credit card: Earn 2 percent back at grocery stores and wholesale clubs on the first $2,500 in combined grocery and gas purchases annually.
+- Bank of America® Customized Cash Rewards credit card: Earn 3% on the category of your choice and 2% back at grocery stores and wholesale clubs on the first $2,500 in combined grocery and choice category purchases quarterly, then 1% on all other purchases.

 Supplies you can buy at a warehouse store: